Passengers from Newark stranded over 13 hours at airport in Canada

 NEWARK, New Jersey --Hundreds of United Airlines passengers will be flown to Newark Liberty International Airport after being stranded for over 13 hours at an airport in Canada.

-United Flight 179 traveling from Newark to Hong Kong was diverted to Goose Bay Airport in Newfoundland, Canada due to a medical emergency onboard.
+United Flight 179 traveling from Newark to Hong Kong was diverted to Goose Bay Airport in Newfoundland, Canada after a passenger had two seizures.

 The airline says medical personnel met the aircraft at the gate and the customer was transported to a local hospital.